You cannot copy content of this website, your IP is being recorded.

 Survey data and meta-data must be securely stored on a HIPAA compliant server

-Anything a patient sends to a medical practice needs to be stored on a HIPPA Compliant Server.
+Anything a patient sends to a medical practice needs to be stored on a HIPAA Compliant Server.
 A medical practice is responsible for all data they receive from a patient.
 That data must also be sent via a secure and encrypted connection.
 More than likely, a patient will not send any personal health information, but on the off chance that they do, it needs to be protected.
 With that in mind, simply emailing people a survey and asking them to email a medical practice back will likely not be HIPAA compliant.
-If a medical practice uses a third-party vendor, they need to check to see if the data that the vendor collects is considered to be HIPPA compliant.
+If a medical practice uses a third-party vendor, they need to check to see if the data that the vendor collects is considered to be HIPAA compliant.
 The patient satisfaction survey service provided by PatientGain.com meets all HIPAA requirements.

 What are the benefits for a medical practice using patient satisfaction surveys?